MicrosoftDocs/azure-devops-docs/docs/report/analytics/what-are-analytics-views.md

 [!INCLUDE [temp](../../_shared/version-vsts-only.md)]

 An Analytics view provides a simplified way to specify the filter criteria for a Power BI report based on the Analytics Service data store.
-The Analytics Service provides the reporting platform for Visual Studio Team Services (VSTS).
+The Analytics Service provides the reporting platform for Azure DevOps.

 Each view defines a dataset designed to support viewing, sharing, and publishing work tracking data for VSTS through Power BI.
 You can use default Analytics views or create custom views and open the view using the [Power BI Data Connector](../powerbi/data-connector-connect.md).
 You create custom views in the web portal for VSTS.